stevehenderson/provoice/README.md

 # ProVoice

 ## Overview

-ProVoice is an intelligent chat assistant designed to give you that "perfect thing to say" in repsonse to any text input  (text, tweet, Slack, etc).
+ProVoice is an intelligent chat assistant designed to give you that "perfect thing to say" in response to any text input  (text, tweet, Slack, etc).
 This works much like typing suggestions, but is slightly more suggestive and also configurable and context aware to fit the particular communications scenario.